 When you have found the wedding venue you like the first thing you need to find out is if its available for your chosen month, you might have a date in mind or just a month but if you can be flexible a bit then that is always helpful.

-How many guests can the venue accommodate?
+How many guests can the Wedding Venue accommodate?

 Find out your numbers for your ceremony, wedding reception and sit-down meal and then your evening reception.
 It is important to know these numbers for when it comes to doing your guest list and that you do not go over the maximum.